kijiproject/kiji/kiji-hive-adapter/README.md

 If you'd like to load this automatically you can run the script: bin/bento-hive.sh import kiji://.env/kiji_music/users against a Bento cluster where this table has already been created and has the data populated.
+This script only works with string object types, but this could be a baseline for a custom CREATE EXTERNAL TABLE statement.

 ### Sample Queries